Recent school shootings in the US

 State police said that Atchison killed students Francisco I. Fernandez and Casey J. Marquez.

-Officials said they believe Atchison eventually shot himself.
+Officials said Atchison eventually shot himself.
 They said the students killed were not targeted, but were at the "wrong place at the wrong time."

 Rancho Tehama Elementary School, California